Jodi Brichan Jodi Brichan

 The most effective approach is quieter and more gradual than that.

 Start with curiosity, not solutions.
-Ask your parent how they're feeling about managing things at home.
-Ask what's been most tiring.
-Ask if there's anything they'd love to have help with, if help were easy to access.
-You're not launching a takeover, just opening a door.
+Ask your parent how they’re feeling about managing things at home.
+Ask what’s been most tiring.
+Ask if there’s anything they’d love to have help with, if help were easy to access.
+You’re not launching a takeover — you’re opening a door.

 Name the problem before you offer the answer.
 Your parent needs to feel seen and respected before they’ll consider any kind of support.
 “You seem really tired” lands differently than “I think you need help.”
 One is an observation that invites conversation.
 The other is a verdict.